 Mapping

-Based on the upstream input and target table fields, you can manually select field mappings.
-Quick Mapping includes Same Row Mapping and Same Name Mapping.
+Manually map input fields to target table fields.
+Quick Mapping includes Row Mapping and Name Mapping.

-Click OK to complete the property configuration of the Doris Output Component.
+Click Confirm to finish configuring the Doris Output Component.